zealousweb/Media-Carousel-For-Guten-Blocks/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/gutenberg-media-carousel` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

+== Plugin Requirement ==

+PHP version : 7.4 and latest
+WordPress   : WordPress 5.9 and latest

 == Frequently Asked Questions ==